shigekazukoya/CSharpMcpServer/Servers/FileSystem/README.md

 - **Zip**: Compress a directory or file to create a ZIP file
 - **Unzip**: Extract a ZIP file
 - **OpenWithApplication**: Open a file or folder with the default application
-- **OpenWithSpecificApplication**: Open a file with a specific application
-- **GetFileAssociation**: Get information about applications associated with a file

 ## API Details